Bob Marley: Early life

-Musical career
+Career

 1962–1972: Early years

 In February 1962, Marley recorded four songs, "Judge Not", "One Cup of Coffee", "Do You Still Love Me?" and "Terror", at Federal Studios for local music producer Leslie Kong.
 Three of the songs were released on Beverley's with "One Cup of Coffee" being released under the pseudonym Bobby Martell.
 In 1963, Bob Marley, Bunny Wailer, Peter Tosh, Junior Braithwaite, Beverley Kelso, and Cherry Smith were called the Teenagers.
 They later changed the name to the Wailing Rudeboys, then to the Wailing Wailers, at which point they were discovered by record producer Coxsone Dodd, and finally to the Wailers.
 Their single "Simmer Down" for the Coxsone label became a Jamaican No. 1 in February 1964 selling an estimated 70,000 copies.
 The Wailers, now regularly recording for Studio One, found themselves working with established Jamaican musicians such as Ernest Ranglin (arranger "It Hurts To Be Alone"), the keyboardist Jackie Mittoo and saxophonist Roland Alphonso.
 By 1966, Braithwaite, Kelso, and Smith had left the Wailers, leaving the core trio of Bob Marley, Bunny Wailer, and Peter Tosh.

 In 1966, Marley married Rita Anderson, and moved near his mother's residence in Wilmington, Delaware, in the United States for a short time, during which he worked as a DuPont lab assistant, and on the assembly line and as a fork lift operator at a Chrysler plant in nearby Newark, under the alias Donald Marley.

-Though raised as a Catholic, Marley became interested in Rastafari beliefs in the 1960s, when away from his mother's influence.
+Though raised Catholic, Marley became interested in Rastafari beliefs in the 1960s, when away from his mother's influence.
 After returning to Jamaica, Marley formally converted to Rastafari and began to grow dreadlocks.
 After a financial disagreement with Dodd, Marley and his band teamed up with Lee "Scratch" Perry and his studio band, the Upsetters.
 Although the alliance lasted less than a year, they recorded what many consider the Wailers' finest work.
 Marley and Perry split after a dispute regarding the assignment of recording rights, but they would continue to work together.